 My favorites were the passion fruit look-and-taste-alikes: Tao and granadilla, mildly sweet and slimy, but in a good way.

 The cacti ones, dragon fruit and tuna are very juicy – I guess cactus know their way to accumulate water.
 Surprisingly enough, the prickly pear is incredibly colorful on the inside.
 One pictures cactus to be plain and somehow dull, but when you cut this fruit open, not only you are invited to take it to your mouth because of its aroma, it’s also a feast for the eyes.

 If you are thinking a tree tomato is just another kind of tomato that simply grows on trees, there is more to it!
 It’s hard to place it on the sweet or savory side of things – it’s a bit tangy but delivers a smooth and pleasant after taste.
 It’s very commonly used in juices here in Ecuador.
 And talking about juices, that’s what you would need to do to a naranjilla to be able to eat it.
 It’s incredibly sour!
 So unless you blend some of them along with sugar or honey, I don’t think many palates would have a happy ending with this one.
 Sweet cucumbers are a more watery version of sweet melon.
 Not precisely inspiring or unique.
 Refreshing though.

 Gooseberries, locally known as uvillas, are rather similar to cherries I’d say.
-Pick a cherry, take out the seed, give it a citrucy tangy taste, color it orange and there you go… you have a gooseberry!
+Pick a cherry, take out the seed, give it a citrusy tangy taste, color it orange and there you go… you have a gooseberry!
 Goes well on pretty much anything.

-So, what exotic fruits have you have eaten lately?
+So, what exotic fruits have you eaten lately?